 Michael Silverstein and Niel Fiske, American experts in consumer marketing explain in their book “Trading Up” how the middle classes around the world, but especially in the United States have redirected in recent years their search for premium products, which provide them feelings of prestige, self reward and emotional involvement.

 These apparently loose phenomena have contributed in some way to make luxury products and services a little more homogeneous than they were before.
 But true luxury is unique and makes consumers feel special.
 Designer Silvia Tchessari says that “luxury is the maximum expression of effortless elegance and therefore it is something intangible.”
-I tend to agree with her.
+Absolutely, dear Silvia.

 And the latest trends in the luxury market follow that path, indeed.
 The intangibility is provided essentially by the moment and by the interaction with the brand employees, who are the true ambassadors and do everything within their power to make the customer live memorable experiences.